StevenXL/learn-rails/NOTES.md

 Once you create a gemset, install the correct version of the gems in that gemset.
 Then, whenever you are in a project directory, make sure you are using the correct gemset.

-Each time I update the Gemset file, I have to run 'bundle install' for bundle to install the gems properly.
+Each time I update the Gemset file, I have to run `bundle install` for bundle to install the gems properly.

 ## Faster Gem Installation

-Make sure to add the following code to the '~/.gemrc' file: 'gem: --no-document'.
+Make sure to add the following code to the `~/.gemrc` file: `gem: --no-document`.
 This will prevent gems from installing documentation files, which slow down the installation process very much.

 ## New Rails Project